Reconciling Higgs physics and pseudo-Nambu-Goldstone dark matter in the S2HDM using a genetic algorithm: The S2HDM

 \section{The S2HDM}

 The scalar sector of the S2HDM consists of two SU(2) doublets and a complex gauge singlet field, which can be expressed as

 where the pseudoscalar component $\chi$ gives rise to the DM candidate of the model.
-The scalar potential of the S2HDM is given by
+Assuming the absence of explicit CP violation, the scalar potential of the S2HDM is given by

-Here the terms that exclusively involve the doublet fields are identical to the scalar potential of the $\mathbb{Z}_2$-symmetric 2HDM, where the $\mathbb{Z}_2$ symmetry is only softly broken by the terms proportional to $\mu_{12}$.
-After its generalization to the Yukawa sector, which is unchanged in the S2HDM compared to the 2HDM, this $\mathbb{Z}_2$ symmetry gives rise to the absence of flavour-changing neutral currents at tree level.
+Here the terms that exclusively involve the doublet fields are identical to the scalar potential of the 2HDM, where a $\mathbb{Z}_2$ symmetry defined by the transformations $\phi_1 \to \phi_1$, $\phi_2 \to - \phi_2$ and $\phi_S \to \phi_S$ is only softly broken by the terms proportional to $\mu_{12}$.
+After the generalization of the $\mathbb{Z}_2$ to the Yukawa sector, which is unchanged in the S2HDM compared to the 2HDM, the $\mathbb{Z}_2$ symmetry gives rise to the absence of flavour-changing neutral currents at tree level.
 Depending on the assigned charges of the fermions, this results in the usual four Yukawa types (see \citere{Branco:2011iw} for details).
 We will focus on the so-called type~II, familiar from supersymmtric BSM scenarios, in which $\phi_2$ is only coupled to up-type quarks, and $\phi_1$ is only coupled to down-type quarks and the charged leptons.
 The remaining terms of the scalar potential $V$ involve the singlet field $\phi_S$ and respect a global U(1) symmetry, except for the term proportional to $\mu_\chi^2$.
 This term softly breaks the U(1) symmetry, thus providing a non-zero mass for the pNG DM.

 Without loss of generality, the field configuration of the vacuum can be expressed as